slaakko/cmajor/README.md

 debugging integrated in IDE in Windows and using command line tool cmdb in Linux.

-Latest release version can be found in [SourceForge Cmajor Site](http://sourceforge.net/projects/cmajor/).
+Latest release version and binaries can be found in [SourceForge Cmajor Site](http://sourceforge.net/projects/cmajor/).

 Source code organization
 ------------------------